 How’s that?
 How could an account, earning maybe only 2%, also be a good investment?

 Your emergency fund is your protection against high cost debt.
 So, if your emergency fund buffers an expense that you otherwise would have needed to put onto your credit card charging, say 13% (or more), you’ve just “made” 13% on your investment.
 As Benjamin Franklin said, “A penny saved is a penny earned.”

 The trap: no emergency fund, and no funds to build one

 If you don’t have an emergency fund, and you don’t have extra money at the end of each month, you may feel trapped.
 Perhaps you are already in credit card debt.
 Your situation is likely tricky, and you may want to reach out for some help.
 You could hire a personal financial planner, or there may be low-cost (maybe free) community resources for you.
-Ask your local credit union or community college.
-I’ve seen that our credit union, Whatcom Educational Credit Union, offers some free financial counseling.
+Ask your local credit union or community college for “financial counseling” resources.
 Just make sure that you are working with a philanthropic organization, and not someone using a “free offering” as a lure into some product sales.
 If you just want a do-it-yourself approach, try following these guidelines: